argilla-io/argilla/docs/_source/community/contributing.md

 ![compare-across-forks](../_static/images/community/contributing/compare-across-forks.PNG)

 Then, fill in the pull request template.
 In the title, add the feat, bug or docs prefix depending on the type of modification.
 A general template will be shown, please click on `Preview` and choose the corresponding pull request template.
 In addition, on the right side, you can select a reviewer (for instance, if you discussed the issue with a member of the Argilla team) and assign the pull request to yourself.

+It is highly advisable to add labels to PR as well.
+You can do this again by the labels section right to the screen.
+For instance, if you are addressing a bug, add the `bug` label or if the PR is related to the documentation, add the `documentation` label.
+This way, PRs can be easily filtered.

 ![pr](../_static/images/community/contributing/pull-request.PNG)